tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 *“Aren’t we taking such good care of you…Aren’t we taking such good care of you…”*

 I couldn’t restrain my panic.
-Right before a bloodcurdling wail involuntarily surged from my lips, I was saved by the thrumming helicopter blades in the distance.
+Right before a bloodcurdling wail involuntarily surged from my lips, I was saved by the thrumming of helicopter blades in the distance.

 The thing stopped speaking and tilted its head to the noise.
 At an unnaturally breakneck speed, it shot into the air and through the hole in the roof, carried into the sky by a legion of convulsing fly’s wings.